AB InBev ups offer for SABMiller as deadline looms

 Still, the sweetener may be enough to at least bring SAB to the table.

-Tobacco group Altria Group, which owns about 27 percent of SABMiller, had already endorsed AB InBev’s last offer, while the Santo Domingo family of Colombia, which owns about 14 percent, rejected it.
+Tobacco group Altria Group (MO.N), which owns about 27 percent of SABMiller, had already endorsed AB InBev’s last offer, while the Santo Domingo family of Colombia, which owns about 14 percent, rejected it.
 Altria declined to comment on Monday, while representatives of the Santo Domingos could not be reached.

 The acceptance by both parties of a lower-priced cash-and-share alternative is a precondition to a deal, and Monday’s improved offer significantly improves the offer for them.